ClearComplaint

 Scenario 3: After switching away from Utility Warehouse, your final energy bill includes an exit charge you do not think applies.
 Your complaint asks for a review of the tariff terms and removal of the disputed fee.

-Utility Warehouse complaints FAQ
+Utility Warehouse complaint FAQs

 How do I complain to Utility Warehouse?